framely/community/docs/guide/pingpong.md

       ![config info](/images/guide/pingpong/config_info.png)
       :::

-7. When you're done configuring, merge your changes to master.
-And then you can deploy your chatbot by clicking **Deploy** in **Version** page.
+7. When you're done configuring, switch to **Version** tab and merge your changes to master.
+And then you can deploy your chatbot by clicking **Deploy**.

    ::: thumbnail
    ![deploy chatbot](/images/guide/pingpong/deploy_chatbot.png)